react-navigation/react-navigation.github.io/versioned_docs/version-7.x/params.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Remember when I said "more on that later when we talk about `params`!"?
-Well, the time has come.

 Now that we know how to create a stack navigator with some routes and [navigate between those routes](navigating.md), let's look at how we can pass data to routes when we navigate to them.

 There are two pieces to this:

-1. Pass params to a route by putting them in an object as a second parameter to the `navigation.navigate` function: `navigation.navigate('RouteName', { /* params go here */ })`
+1. Pass params as the second argument to navigation methods: `navigation.navigate('RouteName', { /* params go here */ })`
-2. Read the params in your screen component: `route.params`.
+2. Read params from `route.params` inside the screen component.

 :::note